Cyclenerd/google-cloud-pricing-cost-calculator/README.md

 Calculate estimated monthly costs of Google Cloud Platform products and resources.
 Optimized for DevOps, architects and engineers to quickly see a cost breakdown and compare different options upfront.
-Mapping of resource usage is done in easy to learn YML files.
+Mapping of resource usage is done in easy to learn YAML files.
 Price information is read from a local file.
 Full control and no disclosure of any information and costs to third parties.
 Everything tested and matched against the actual invoice in large Google Cloud migration projects.